SKD151105/Kingsway-Site-Project/README.md

 # Kingsway
-This is a college project using both frontend and backend
+This is a college project(clone site) using both frontend and backend